 \item Let $s_0>\frac{b}{2\|A\|}$.
 Then

 \end{enumerate} By (\ref{fa1}) and (\ref{fa2}),

 where

 Next, let us explore the constants $a,b>0$.
-Reference~\cite{Giraud} considers $a=1$ and $b=\frac{1}{2}$.
-This results in $\kappa=\kappa(1,0.5)=0.125$.
+Choosing $a=1$ and $b=\frac{1}{2}$ results in $\kappa=\kappa(1,0.5)=0.125$ and recovers HWI as given in Reference~\cite{Giraud}.
 But, one can do better.
-We need the special case of the following lemma for~$m=1$. \begin{lem} Let $m\geq1$ be an integer.
-For every $0<b<1$, the smallest $a$ (tightest upper bound) for which~(\ref{theone}) holds is $a=\theta_m(b)$ as defined in~(\ref{theta_func}).
+We need the special case of the following lemma for~$m=1$. \begin{lemma} Let $m\geq1$ be an integer.
+For every $0<b<1$, the smallest $a$ (tightest upper bound) for which~(\ref{gen_ineq1}) holds is $a=\theta_m(b)$ as defined in~(\ref{theta_func}).
 Equivalently, for every $a>\frac{1}{m+1}$, the largest $b$ for which the inequality in (\ref{theone}) holds is $\theta_m^{-1}(a)$ where $\theta_m^{-1}(\cdot)$ is the inverse function to $\theta_m(\cdot)$.
-Conversely, if $a\leq \frac{1}{m+1}$, there exists no $b>0$ such that (\ref{theone}) holds. \end{lem} \begin{proof} See Appendix~A. \end{proof} Applying Lemma~\ref{lem_1} with $m=1$ results in
+Conversely, if $a\leq \frac{1}{m+1}$, there exists no $b>0$ such that (\ref{theone}) holds. \end{lemma} \begin{proof} See Appendix~A. \end{proof} Applying Lemma~\ref{lem_1} with $m=1$ results in

 for arbitrary $0<b<1$.
 Since $\frac{1}{8\theta_1(b)}$ is decreasing in $b$ and $\frac{b}{4}$ is increasing in $b$, the largest value for their minimum is achieved when $\frac{1}{8\theta_1(b)}=\frac{b}{4}$, i.e., $2b\theta_1(b)=1$.
 This equation is solved for $b\approx 0.583$ and the achieved maximum value is approximately $0.1457$ as shown in Fig.~\ref{pict_000}.